When Good Printers Go Bad

 Check the gantry belts.

-It depends on your type of printer, but often the belts will become lose, causing prints to stair-step to one side – sometimes drastically.
-Sometimes the print starts printing and then the whole thing moves over to one side.
+It depends on you type of printer, but often the belts will become lose, causing prints to stair-step to one side – sometimes drastically.
+You can see that in images B, D, and F. The print starts printing and then the whole thing moves over to one side.
 This can be caused by a kink in the filament that drags the motor over or by the gantry belts.
-See your specific printer’s how-to guides to figure out how to tighten and maintain both.
+See your specific printer’s how-to guides to figure out how to tighten and maintain those.

 Clean the stepper motor.

-A messy stepper motor can be the cause of irrationally placed gaps in models.
+As discussed when talking about images I/K under leveling above, a messy stepper motor can be the cause of irrationally placed gaps in models, as shown in the skull’s jaw.
 This can also account for air-printing, where a model just stops printing partway through.
-If your printer design allows you to, open up the cabinet and clean the filament from around the stepper motor.
-This will give you the best chance at having a good print.
+If your printer design allows for it, open it up and clean out the filament from around the stepper motor.

 Unjam the printer.

-Another common issue is printer jams.
-When a printer jams there’s a good possibility that the process will result into air-printing.
-To reconcile this issue, unjam the model, clean out the stepper motor, level the printer, and try the print again.
+Another common issue, printers that jam will result in air-printing.
+Unjam the model, clean out the stepper motor, level, and try again.